junxit/us-congress-bills-113/metadata.md

 - 2014-07-08 — Mrs. Brooks (IN) moved to suspend the rules and pass the bill.
 - 2014-07-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 370). (text: CR H5857)
 - 2014-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 370).(text: CR H5857)
+- 2014-07-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.